GeorgiSGeorgiev/TronLightcycles/TUTORIAL.md

 Try to cut-off the way of the enemy players and destroy them.
 There is counter of the total of remaining lightcycles in the top left corner of the screen.

 Remember...
 Surviving sometimes may be a hard job to be done...
+Anyway there is a hidden feature which is very hard to be found and even harder to be used...
+It will help you a little bit with your survival mission.

-The game itself allows you to experiment and try out new moves and tactics.
+The game itself allows you to experiment and to try out new moves and tactics.
 But there is a catch...
 You have to be fast... very fast... mind-blowingly fast...

 ## AI